- General Questions

 - Log into your logbook,

-- At the top of the page, click Profile.
+- At the top right of the page (your photo or avatar), click Profile.

 - Click Edit Profile.